BOV (armoured personnel carrier): BOV scout vehicle

 reconnaissance vehicle of the commander of the reconnaissance department.

-BOV armored personnel carrier
+BOV armoured personnel carrier

-BOV OT M21 is an armored personnel carrier with anti-mine protection, intended for the safe transportation of 10 people on all types of terrain and in all weather and tactical conditions.
+The BOV OT M21 is an armoured personnel carrier with anti-mine protection, intended for the safe transportation of 10 people on all types of terrain and in all weather and tactical conditions.

-It is a vehicle created by extensive refinement of the armored transporter BOV, and the works are carried out at the FAP.
+It is a vehicle created by extensive refinement of the BOV armoured transporter variant, and the works are carried out at the FAP factory in Priboj.

 It is armed with a mechanically operated 12.7mm combat station.
-With armored protection for the shooter, it also has 6 side loopholes for shooting weapons from the vehicle.
+With armoured protection for the shooter, it also has 6 side loopholes for shooting weapons from the vehicle.

 It has a Cummins ISB 6.7 EU 3 engine, with a power of 210 kilowatts (285 horsepower).
 The gearbox is Allison 3000, seven-speed (6+1), automatic.
-The drive of the vehicle is on all 4 wheels (4x4), and it is possible to block all 3 differentials.
+The drive of the vehicle is on all four wheels (4x4), and it is possible to block all three differentials.